ErikMcClure/sweetiebot/README.md

 * **BotChannel:** Allows you to designate a particular channel for Sweetie Bot to point users to if they try to send too many commands at once.
 This channel is usually also included in `Basic.FreeChannels`.
 * **Aliases [map]:** Can be used to redirect commands, such as making `!listroles` call the `!listrole` command.
 Useful for making shortcuts.
 Example: `!setconfig Basic.Aliases kawaii "pick cute"` sets an alias mapping `!kawaii arg1...` to `!pick cute arg1...`, preserving all arguments that are passed to the alias.
 * **Collections [maplist]:** All the collections used by sweetiebot.
 Manipulate it via `!add` and `!remove`
+* **ListenToBots:** If true, sweetiebot will process bot messages and allow them to run commands.
+Bots can never trigger anti-spam.
+Defaults to false.

 ### Modules
 * **Channels [maplist]:** A mapping of what channels a given module can operate on.
 If no mapping is given, a module operates on all channels.
 If "!" is included as a channel, it switches from a whitelist to a blacklist, enabling you to exclude certain channels instead of allow certain channels.